Q. What is the Wait List?

 Q. If I do not get an offer of admission from the wait list, does this increase my chances of admission as a transfer?

-A. Candidates who do not gain admission to UF Law are welcome to apply as a transfer applicant after completing their first year of law school.
+A. Candidates who do not gain admission to UF Law are welcome to apply as a transfer applicant after completing their first year of law school in the top third of their class.
 Since UF Law’s admissions process is a holistic and comparative review process, your status from a previous year would have no bearing on your status as a transfer applicant.
 Should a student decide to apply for transfer admission, the Committee would review the file in its entirety, including, but not limited to, first year performance, grades and ranking within class, LSAT score, undergraduate GPA, admissions statement, resume and letters of recommendation.
 Additional information on our transfer process can be found at the website: http://www.law.ufl.edu/admissions/prospective-students/transfer-visitor-procedures

 Q. What if my plans change and I do not want to remain on your waitlist?